What Is A Dog DNA Test?

 Embark Vet DNA Testing:

-This is an excellent test even though they have a smaller breed database which includes approximately 175 breeds but also 160 genetic mutations.
+This is an excellent test even though they have a smaller breed database that includes approximately 175 breeds but also 160 genetic mutations.
 This is the best DNA test for those who want to know not only the dog’s breed but also a more extensive test for genetic health screening.

 The Embark Vet test will cost $199